ttdunlap33/password-generator/README.md

 # Password Generator

-## Objective
+### Objective

-    User can access site to have a randomly selected password generated.
+    User can access site to have a random password generated.

 ## Parameters

     User will answer the prompts given to input password requirements with OK or Cancel.
     These requirements will inlcude:

-         How many characters do you want your password to be?
-Enter between 8-128 Would you like your password to include uppercase characters?
-         Would you like your password to include lowercase characters?
-         Would you like your password to include special characters?
-         Would you like your password to include numbers?
+    * 8-128 characters
+    * Upper or lower case characters
+    * Special characters
+    * Numbers

+ ## Technologies Used
+    HTML5
+    CSS
+    JavaScript

 ## Password

-    User will receive a usable password in the password container that can then be copy and pasted.
+    User will receive a usable password in the password container.